GreatSealUSA/GreatSealUSA_Art/Interstellar_2014/Interstellar_2014_Lessons.md

 Great Seal stars above the Eagles metaphors abound.

 1. Bookshelf thumping / Bible thumping USA metaphors.
 Conflicts of the Great Seal, "1 John 4:20" Bible verse crisis.
 PUtting one and only one book above the entire bookshelf for Murph.
+Mankind's betrayal of spiritual Great Seal coming together. https://youtu.be/iWrFVvEgFYI?t=581

 Matthew McConaughey's character in Contact film.
 And his mother is a teacher.